Mikaleb/Mikaleb/README.md

 ## Other Common Github Profile Sections

-👩‍💻 I'm currently working on...
+👩‍💻 I'm currently working on
+Datananas

-🧠 I'm currently learning...
+🧠 I'm currently learning

-👯‍♀️ I'm looking to collaborate on...

-🤔 I'm looking for help with...

-💬 Ask me about...
+Myself

 📫 How to reach me...

+Mostly on linkedin or via twitter

 😄 Pronouns...
+He/Him

 ⚡️ Fun fact...